nahilsobh/Hello_Tensorflow/README.md

 # Hello, Tensorflow!

-This a corrected, beautified, and commented code in [Hello, Tensorflow!](https://www.oreilly.com/learning/hello-tensorflow) book.
+This a corrected, beautified, and commented versionof code in [Hello, Tensorflow!](https://www.oreilly.com/learning/hello-tensorflow) book.

+Here are the main corrections:

 | Before                                                                     | After                                                                  |
 | -------------------------------------------------------------------------- | ---------------------------------------------------------------------- |